GroceriStar/shoplist-blocks-component/README.md

 * realize a better way to connect `fetch` with React projects
 * test different plugins that will convert HTML into PDF
 * set up first basic routes for previewing data from grocery lists(sometimes you just want to compare raw data, not at fancy way)
-* test an assuption - Can we separate some react components and import them as npm package
+* test an assumption - Can we separate some react components and import them as npm package
 * show users what data we have - at preview mode

 Stretch goals: